Bischoff/wozmania/docs/usage.md

 A configuration file named `/etc/wozmania.conf` allows to fine-tune the emulated hardware at run time, as well as the paths to various files.
-For example, tu use a different ROM file, declare:
+For example, to use a different ROM file, declare:
 ```
 rom /path/to/some/other/rom/file
 ```